 Finally, arrange the appliances in the right position.
 And now you have your new kitchen.
 On average, the cost of fitting a kitchen ranges from £5,000 to £6,000.
 If you do the job, you can save upwards of £3,000.

-A majority of DIYers can fit their kitchen without any significant challenges, but if you lack the skills, consider bringing in a reputable kitchen fitting specialist.
+A majority of DIYers can fit their kitchen without any significant challenges, but if you lack the skills, consider bringing in a reputable and specialist kitchen fitter Swansea.